0,00 USD

 Formation and Evolution of T-Vice

-In 1992, the Martino brothers and friends James Cardozo and Gérald Kébreau established T-Vice in Miami, Florida.
+In 1992, the Martino brothers and their friends, James Cardozo and Gérald Kébreau, established T-Vice in Miami, Florida.
 Roberto was the lead singer and guitarist, while Reynaldo was the band’s maestro and keyboardist.
-Their innovative approach incorporated reggae, merengue, flamenco, and rock elements, setting them apart in the Haitian music industry.
+Their innovative approach incorporated elements of reggae, merengue, flamenco, and rock, setting them apart in the Haitian music industry.

 Musical Achievements and Collaborations